-- 3 The Committee will: - 3.1 meet bi-monthly; - 3.2 report to the Council's Corporate Policy Committee on at least an annual basis; and - 3.3 review its terms of reference annually. - 4 The Committee will be supported by Democratic Services. - 5 The meetings will take place out of school hours to enable cared for children and young people to participate.
+- 3 The Committee will: - 3.1 meet bi-monthly; - 3.2 report to the Children and Families Committee on at least an annual basis; and - 3.3 review its terms of reference annually. - 4 The Committee will be serviced by Democratic Services. - 5 Minutes and agendas will be distributed and published no later than 5 clear working days prior to the meeting